-If you were to put all of this rubbish into standard household rubbish bags you would fill over 400,000 bags.
-If you lined up each of the bags that Pure has removed from the uplands they would stretch over 320 kilometres in length, which is longer than a journey from Dublin to Dingle.
+If you were to put all this rubbish into standard household rubbish bags, you would fill over 400,000 bags.
+If you lined up each of the bags that Pure has removed from the landscape, they would stretch all the way from Dublin to Dingle.

 The figures above exclude the amounts collected by each of the local authorities associated with the Pure project.
 Fridges, washing machines, cookers, TV’s, baths, batteries, furniture, black bags of rubbish, builders rubble, toilets, car tyres, and much more are collected on a regular basis from some of the most aesthetic, scenic, and frequented areas in Ireland.